Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry: Dataset

 To evaluate the similarity of the simulated spectra to experimental ones, we compared them with a set of 251 molecules and their corresponding experimentally measured spectra from \citet{van2023spectroscopy}.
 Out of these 251 molecules, 96 had all spectroscopic techniques measured and were also simulated in the dataset introduced in this manuscript (excluding HSQC-NMR).
 Since each spectral technique has a different representation, multiple approaches were required for comparison.
 Table \ref{tab:exp_vs_sim_tab} presents the spectral similarity between the real-world measured spectra and our simulated approach.
 Additionally, as a comparison metric, the similarity of each the 96 simulated spectra versus all experimental spectra was calculated.
 The similarity metrics used are listed in the table (their definitions can be found in Appendix section \ref{sec:A_similiarity}).

 Relying primarily on cosine similarity-based metrics has a significant limitation.
 For example, in the case of NMR spectra, even if the shape and integral are accurately simulated, a slight peak shift compared to the experimentally measured spectrum (a common effect caused by the solvent \cite{buckingham1960solvent}) can result in a drastic reduction in cosine similarity.
 While a chemist would consider the two compared spectra similar, the cosine similarity score would be substantially lower than when the peaks are aligned.
 Despite this limitation, it can be seen that, on average, all simulated spectra have a higher similarity to their corresponding experimental spectra compared to average similarity against all other experimental spectra.
 This shows that the simulated data represents somewhat realistically experimentally measured spectra.
 For visual inspection of the similarity between simulated and experimental spectra see Figure \ref{fig:sim_vs_exp}.
+A more in-depth analysis of the similarity between experimental and simulated spectra on larger datasets is presented in appendix section \ref{app:simtoreal}.